SERVIR/aq_downscale/README.md

 ## License and Distribution

-The scripts in this repository are avaialble under the terms of the MIT License.
+The scripts in this repository are available under the terms of the MIT License.
 See [LICENSE](https://github.com/SERVIR/aq_downscale/blob/main/LICENSE) for more information.

 ## Privacy & Terms of Use